Web3XYZ/Readem/README.md

         - When equipped with a Readem NFT, reading can not only bring you knowledge but also gain you wealth by receiving token rewards from Readem.

 # Features
+    The first version of the Readem App is a book reader with token rewards to users.

     * Book Reader

     * Book market

     * NFT staking & Minting & Upgrade

     * NFT market

     * Profile Update